MetaMask/metamask-mobile/app/component-library/components/StackedAvatars/README.md

 # StackedAvatars

 StackedAvatars is a component that renders horizontally an array of token avatars.
-Only the first four will render until an overflow counter appears.
-This component is based on the [BaseAvatar](../BaseAvatar/BaseAvatar.tsx) component.
+An overflow counter will appear if there are more than four tokens.

 ## Props

-This component extends [BaseAvatarProps](../BaseAvatar/BaseAvatar.types.ts#L17) from `BaseAvatar` component.
+This component extends `ViewProps` from React Native's [View Component](https://reactnative.dev/docs/view).

 ### `tokenList`